HR Entry-Level Jobs Guide: Roles, Salaries, and Strategies to Get Hired

 • Development of employee policies and procedures

-As the name suggests, an HR department also provides resources to humans, in this case, employees.
-As someone working in HR, you might provide these types of resources to fellow employees:
+As the name suggests, a human resources department provides resources to humans, in this case, employees.
+As someone working in HR, you'll typically provide these types of resources to fellow employees:

 • Guidance for advancing within the company